This Sausage and Pepper Stuffed Bread is one of our favorite appetizer recipes! Serve this sausage bread with marinara sauce on the side for dipping!

 Once they cool for a few minutes, slice carefully and serve with marinara sauce for dipping.

-- 1 lb. italian sausage, sweet or hot
+- 1 pound Italian sausage, sweet or hot, casings removed

 - 2 packages of Pillsbury Italian Bread